anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ### Out of scope

 > What aspects of the feature/problem should we not be concerned with for the immediate planning?
+Out of scope doesn't mean that we will never address but just not during this specific deliverable.

 - using text from content metadata besides title and description, such as full-text HTML from associated links.
 - interpretability for why we recommend certain tags.